 map of trading ceramic

-Besides, there is a map of some pottery kilns discovered in Vietnam and an overview of the history of Vietnamese ceramic trade.
-It affirms that, starting from the 14th century, Vietnamese ceramics entered the commercial ceramic market and developed most brilliantly in the 15th and 16th centuries.
-Ceramics at that time were produced from Chu Dau, Bat Trang, Hop Le… kilns in the North and Go Sanh, Go Truong Cuu, Go Hoi, Go Cay Me… in the South with many quality ceramic products. such as celadon ceramics, brown glazed ceramics, brown floral ceramics, white glazed ceramics, blue painted ceramics…
+Besides, there is a map of some pottery kilns discovered in Vietnam and an overview of the history of the Vietnamese ceramic trade.
+It affirms that, beginning in the 14th century, Vietnamese ceramics entered the commercial market and flourished most brilliantly in the 15th and 16th centuries.
+Ceramics at that time were produced at kilns such as Chu Dau, Bat Trang, Hop Le in the North, and Go Sanh, Go Truong Cuu, Go Hoi, Go Cay Me in the South, yielding many high-quality ceramic products. such as celadon ceramics, brown-glazed ceramics, brown-floral ceramics, white-glazed ceramics, blue-painted ceramics…

 Museum of Trade Ceramics

-Particularly in the Central region, there are only earthenware ceramics, there are no glazed ceramic kilns, so porcelain must be imported from other places. other in the country.
+Particularly in the Central region, only earthenware is produced; there are no kilns for glazed ceramics, so porcelain must be imported from elsewhere. other in the country.
 Entering the 18th century, Vietnamese commercial ceramics suddenly disappeared from the world market.
 Over the past four centuries, Vietnamese commercial ceramics have contributed significantly to promoting economic and cultural exchanges between peoples.

 Display unique ceramic artifacts

-The documents, documents and artifacts displayed here are all precious assets, some of which were searched from archaeological sites in Hoi An.
-Much of what is on display here concerns ceramics as well as the trade ceramics that are prominent here.
-You will be surprised with the long-standing ceramic collections with simple but extremely eye-catching designs on attractive color backgrounds creating a delicate and unique beauty.
+The documents, artifacts, and other materials displayed here are all precious assets, some of which were discovered at archaeological sites in Hoi An.
+Much of what is on display here concerns ceramics, as well as the trade ceramics that are prominent here.
+You will be surprised by the long-standing ceramic collections with simple, eye-catching designs on attractive color backgrounds, creating a delicate and unique beauty.

 Museum of Trade Ceramics